RustCrypto/elliptic-curves/k256/README.md

 ## Supported Algorithms

 - [Elliptic Curve Diffie-Hellman (ECDH)][ECDH]: gated under the `ecdh` feature.
+  Note that this is technically ephemeral secp256k1 Diffie-Hellman (a.k.a.
+ECDHE)
 - [Elliptic Curve Digital Signature Algorithm (ECDSA)][ECDSA]: gated under the `ecdsa` feature.
-Supports low-S normalized ECDSA signing and verification as used in consensus-critical applications, and additionally supports public key recovery from ECDSA signatures (as used by e.g. Ethereum).
+Support for ECDSA/secp256k1 signing and verification, applying [low-S normalization (BIP 0062)][BIP0062] as used in consensus-critical applications, and additionally supports secp256k1 public-key recovery from ECDSA signatures (as used by e.g. Ethereum)

 ## About secp256k1 (K-256)